josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 ## Background

-Yesterday (Wednesday, May 12th) I was talking with a very experienced engineer about their test harness, and how (un)happy they were with how long it took the test harness to run.
+Yesterday (Wednesday, May 12th, 2021) I was talking with a very experienced engineer about their test harness, and how (un)happy they were with how long it took the test harness to run.
+I said

+> hm, I wonder if I could spend an hour or two on it and get it running faster.

-He suggested I just ask Twitter for their applications, get practice on a lot of different applications.
+He can't be adding random people to his client's repositories, so he suggested I just ask Twitter for _their_ RoR applications, to get practice on a lot of different applications.
 It is a _brilliant_ suggestion.
 And thus this page was born.

-_update from 2023: As you might not be surprised to hear, the prices have gone up_
+_update from the future: As you might not be surprised to hear, I got some customers, and prices have gone up!_

 ---------------------

 I'm a bit of an obsessive about how long it takes to run tests.

 Slow tests have such a cost to you, your team, and your company.
+(And have cost _me_, _my_ teams, and the companies I've worked for lots of time, hassle, and payroll)

 I've been on teams where the tests take 30 seconds, and I've been on teams where the tests take 45 minutes.

 I'm not going to engage in _shaming_ anyone for having a slow test suite.
 I'd like to simply teach them how to profile/benchmark their own tests, and then make some tactical, selective fixes, and immediately get faster tests!

-_Just want to get my `Speed Up Your Tests` guide when it's done?
-Drop your email below 👇_
+_I'm going to write a companion guide, documenting as much of what I can document as I can.
+Want to get the`Speed Up Your RoR Tests` guide when it's done?
+Drop your email below 👇. [here's a preview](https://www.intermediateruby.com/how-to-audit-and-improve-your-ruby-rails-test-suite)_

 <script async data-uid="518bab5f60" src="https://josh-thompson.ck.page/518bab5f60/index.js"></script>